Automatic Page Hierarchy with the Eleventy Navigation Plugin

 },

-};The implementation uses the pages’ URLs as unique keys for the navigation entries.
-By default, the Eleventy Navigation plugin uses the keys as titles for the navigation entries.
-However, as these consist of the URLs, the additional title property is also populated inside eleventyComputed.js.
-In case the title is supplied in the template, this title is used, otherwise, the page’s title is taken as a fallback value.
-The parent and key properties are only populated automatically if they are not yet set in a template’s front matter too.
+This implementation uses the pages’ URLs as unique keys for the navigation entries.
+By default, the Eleventy Navigation plugin uses these keys as the entry titles.
+However, since the keys consist of raw URLs, the additional title property is also populated inside eleventyComputed.js.
+If a template manually defines a title, that value is used; otherwise, the page’s default title serves as a fallback.
+Similarly, the parent and key properties are only populated automatically if they have not already been defined in the template’s front matter.